Vitamin C therapy for autoimmune diseases such as lupus (SLE), diabetes

 By the way, since the author of this report is himself affected by his Asian wife suffering from lupus and has himself experienced the ordeal for many years, this report is a testimony of his own experience.

-Vitamin C and its effect in lupus SLE
+High dose vitamin C and its effect in lupus SLE

 Everyone who suffers from lupus knows this very complex and obscure disease, which is still classified as incurable.
 Therefore, these lines are somewhat different from the many other reports on the Internet and we refrain from explaining the disease and its symptoms here.
 The reader who has come this far knows the symptoms all too well.